ORNL/Equilipy/docs/features.md

 ```

 ## Scheil-Gulliver solidification
-Equilipy offers phase stability calculations during Scheil-Gulliver solidification.
+`equilipy` offers phase stability calculations during Scheil-Gulliver solidification.
 The calculation procedure is similar to that of phase equilibrium calculation except for Step 3.
 The example is given in [Example05][example05]

 ```
 import numpy as np, matplotlib.pyplot as plt, polars as pl